JasperFx/jasper/documentation/documentation/testing/http_endpoints.md

 <[sample:AlbaScenarioUsage]>

-In real usage though, you'd probably want to reuse your `JasperRuntime` object between tests because that object can be a little expenseive timewise to construct, and you almost always want your test suite to run as quickly as possible for faster feedback.
-If you were using [xUnit.Net](https://xunit.github.io/), you might take an approach where you use a shared fixture for the `JasperRuntime` like this:
+In real usage though, you'd probably want to reuse your `IJasperHost` object between tests because that object can be a little expenseive timewise to construct, and you almost always want your test suite to run as quickly as possible for faster feedback.
+If you were using [xUnit.Net](https://xunit.github.io/), you might take an approach where you use a shared fixture for the `IJasperHost` like this:

 <[sample:AlbaScenarioUsageShared]>